-Traditionally, when it comes to the “safe” portion of your portfolio, the default choice for many Canadians, has been to buy a bond ETF.
-It’s quick, easy, and free with Questrade.
+Traditionally, when it comes to the “safe” portion of your portfolio, the default choice for many Canadians has been to buy a bond ETF.
+It’s quick, easy, and free with Qtrade – see our Qtrade Review for more information on free ETF trades.

 The problem however, is that in the current environment, bonds generate very little yield for the risk that they possess, compared to other more secure options like GICs and high-interest savings accounts.

-The large negative with bonds, is that their returns are not guaranteed.
+The other large negative with bonds is that their returns are not guaranteed.
 Also, when interest rates go up, we can expect our bonds to drop in value.

 GICs and high-interest savings accounts don’t have this problem, and so the issue becomes: If we are taking on this interest rate risk by holding something like a bond ETF, then we at least want to be compensated for that extra level of risk (by receiving a higher yield).